amyhuang95/inventory-management-rest-api/README.md

 ## Features
 1. **RESTful API**: Developed using Spring Boot and Spring Data JPA/Hibernate for seamless CRUD operations and custom finder methods on inventory items stored in PostgreSQL.
 2. **Caching**: Integrated with Redis to accelerate data retrieval, improving response times for frequently accessed data.
-3. **Unit Testing**: Controller is unit tested using JUnit and Mockito; JPA repositories are unit tested using @DataJpaTest to ensure reliable and robust database interactions.
+3. **Unit Testing**: Controller is unit tested using @WebMvcTest and Mockito; JPA repositories are unit tested using @DataJpaTest to ensure reliable and robust database interactions.

 ## Data Model
 | Field        | Data Type | Description                              |